 Cavaliers vs. Knicks Injury Report Today - April 18

-The injury report for the Cleveland Cavaliers (51-31) ahead of their NBA playoffs opening round game 2 against the New York Knicks (47-35) currently features only one player.
-The playoff matchup tips at 7:30 PM ET on Tuesday, April 18 from Rocket Mortgage Fieldhouse.
+See the injury report for the Cleveland Cavaliers (51-31), which currently has just one player listed, as the Cavaliers prepare for their NBA playoffs opening round game 2 with the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Tuesday, April 18 at 7:30 PM ET.

 Watch Cavaliers vs. Knicks with Fubo!

-The teams square off once again after the Knicks beat the Cavaliers 101-97 on Saturday.
-Jalen Brunson led the way with a team-leading 27 points in the win for the Knicks, while Donovan Mitchell put up 38 points in the loss for the Cavaliers.
+These teams match up for the second straight game after the Knicks took down the Cavaliers 101-97 on Saturday.
+Jalen Brunson paced the Knicks in the win with 27 points, while Donovan Mitchell scored 38 in the losing effort for the Cavaliers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.